 Let’s start with the fundamentals.

-Before uploading a profile picture, make sure it meets all the requirements of LinkedIn to avoid getting it rejected.
+Before uploading a profile picture, ensure it meets all LinkedIn requirements to avoid getting rejected.
 Here are the specifications a profile picture must meet on LinkedIn:

 Maximum file size – 8MB